nju-websoft/MBE/README.md

 Following [Multi-Hop](https://github.com/salesforce/MultiHopKG/blob/master/data-release.tgz), the pagerank files are generated using the tool (https://github.com/timothyasp/PageRank).

-Update (2022.12.26): Delete the isolated entities in validation set.
-Now, there are 7636, 21406, and 18501 facts in the validation sets of WN-MBE, FB-MBE, and NELL-MBE, respectively.
+Update (2022.12.26): Delete the isolated entities in the validation sets.
+Now, there are 7636, 31406, and 18501 facts in the validation sets of WN-MBE, FB-MBE, and NELL-MBE, respectively.

 ### Training and evaluation
 1. Train model